 Dental World 1 Limited is the Registered Provider for nine dental practices registered with RQIA.
 Mrs Monica Shah is the Responsible Individual for Dental World 1 Limited.

-Miss Jane Martin has submitted an application to become the Registered Manager for Castlereagh St Dental Centre; this application is currently being processed.
+Miss Jane Martin had submitted an application to become the Registered Manager for Ballysillan Dental Centre; this application was approved following this inspection on 11 February 2021.

 4.0 Inspection summary